Rishie123/Rishabh-Jain-2001721083040/readme.md

-This is a very old personal project on Digital Elevation Models for my hometown.
+This is a very old personal project on analysis Digital Elevation Models for my hometown in India.

 I will find the jupyter notebook and upload here soon.